 Excellent nutrition

 At 24 ounces a day, kids will grow well, but you might have a problem with coccidiosis.
 At 16 ounces, the kids’ growth will be slow, and they will have big problems with coccidiosis and worms.
 People who bottle-feed at that level or use milk replacer also start kids on coccidiostats at three weeks of age.
-This is why I don’t let a first freshener feed triplets (I bottle-feed one) and why a doe has to have a good milking history for me to let her raise quadruplets.
-Even then, I weigh the kids regularly for the first two weeks and constantly re-evaluate their body condition for the first two months.
+This is why I don’t let a first freshener feed triplets (I bottle-feed one) and why a doe has to have a good milking history for me to even consider letting her raise quadruplets.
+Even then, I weigh the kids daily for the first two weeks and weekly for the first two months.
 For a Nigerian dwarf doe to adequately nourish triplets, she needs to produce at least 4 pounds a day (1/2 gallon) for good growth.
 The more she produces beyond that, the healthier the kids will be.

 Avoid stress